Have Pump, Will Travel

 Travel Tip #3: Pumping in your hotel room can impair your ability to participate in the conference.
 If your room is too far, ask the conference coordinators to reserve a room on the conference floor, just steps away from the action.
-They’ve done this without any issue for guests at Translational Science 2018 and even went above and beyond and provided a refrigerator, hand sanitizer, pens, and a key for security.
+They’ve done this without any issue for guests at previous Translational Science meetings and even went above and beyond and provided a refrigerator, hand sanitizer, pens, and a key for security.

 Travel Tip #4: Ask the hotel to store your milk in their restaurant freezer.
 They do this on a regular basis and usually have the process down.
 Write your name and room number on the Ziploc and try to pre-freeze the milk enough to where it lays flat, then put several frozen-ish bags in a large Ziploc to give to the hotel clerk helping you.
 If bags are not yet frozen, tell the attendant that the bags need to lay flat in the freezer.
 Be sure to include your liquid ice packs to re-freeze as well.

 - Get to the airport at least two hours prior to boarding, no exceptions.
 This allows you to get through TSA, find your gate, and pump in a nursing room prior to take-off.